hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/queries/2-create-query.md

 In this section, we will implement GraphQL Queries and integrate with the svelte UI.

-### query with Apollo
+### Apollo Query

-The recommended method is to use the `useQuery` React hook, where you will just pass your GraphQL query and `useQuery` React hook will fetch the data automatically.

-Great!
-Now let's define the graphql query to be used:
+let's define the graphql query to be used:

 Open `src/components/Todo/TodoPrivateList.svelte` and add the following code: